thisissoon/Flask-Store/docs/localstore.rst

     This document assumes you have already read the :doc:`quickstart` guide.

-As we discussed in the :doc:`quickstart` guide Flask-Store uses its :class:`flask_store.stores.local.LocalStore` as its default provider and here we will discuss some of the more advanced concepts of this store provider.
+As we discussed in the :doc:`quickstart` guide Flask-Store uses the :class:`flask_store.providers.local.LocalProvidder` class as the default provider and here we will discuss some of the more advanced concepts of this store provider.

 Enable